 Then take another break… Maybe sleep on it for one more night.
 Go back to it the next day and make your final edit.

-#09 Get your cornerstone content optimized for search!
+#09 Get your cornerstone content optimized for search engines!

-Once everything is in place and you’re 1110% happy with your piece of cornerstone content, search engine optimize the post or page the best you can.
+Once everything is in place and you’re 1,110% happy with your piece of cornerstone content, optimize it for search engines the best you can.

 With your proofreading and final edits behind you.

-With your post optimized for search engine visibility (without overdoing it).
+With your post optimized for search engine visibility.

-Only then should you hit the ‘Publish’ button’, or you might want to schedule your post and sleep on it for another night.
+Only then should you hit that ‘Publish’ button’, or you might want to schedule your post and sleep on it for another night.

-Once your cornerstone content is live for the world to see, you can start the onslaught of promoting it to the masses.
+Once your cornerstone content is live for the whole world to see, you can start the onslaught of promoting it like crazy.

 You’ll find this post useful because 23 smart pro bloggers share their methods for promoting new blog posts, make sure you check it out.

-I hope you’ve enjoyed reading through this post, and you’ll hopefully be motivated to start writing more cornerstone content articles for your blog.
+I hope you’ve enjoyed reading it, and you’ll hopefully be motivated to start writing more cornerstone content articles for your blog.

-I want to wish you the very best of luck, and if you need further help or have any questions, please get in touch with me, that’s what I’m here for, TO HELP YOU be the best blogger you can be.
+I want to wish you the very best of luck, and remember, if you need further help or have any questions, please get in touch with me, that’s what I’m here for, TO HELP YOU be the best blogger you can be.